cap-js/cds-dbs/CONTRIBUTING.md

 Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on.
 This is to prevent duplicated efforts from other contributors on the same issue.

 If you have questions about one of the issues, please comment on them, and one of the maintainers will clarify.

+## Contributing Code or Documentation

+You are welcome to contribute code in order to fix a bug or to implement a new feature that is logged as an issue.

+The following rule governs code contributions:

+* Contributions must be licensed under the [Apache 2.0 License](./LICENSE)
+* Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) when they create the first pull request to this project.
+This happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Issues and Planning